Climate Actions for August

 Fertiliser N studies conducted over the last 3 years at four sites in Wexford, Cork, Louth & Mayo within the Agricultural Catchments show the average response to per kilo of N applied during August, September and October were 27kg, 19kg and 10kg respectively (figure 1).

 Response to applied late N fertiliser

-- Earlier applied N results in greater grass growth and more efficient use of each kilo of N.
+- Earlier applied N results in greater grass growth & more efficient use of each kilo of N

-- Apply cattle slurry to meet grass fertiliser demands and empty slurry tanks before winter.
+- Apply cattle slurry to meet grass fertiliser demands & empty slurry tanks before winter

 In an environment, where chemical fertilisers are expensive and where their use is going to be subject to increased regulation, farmers must use slurry as the Number 1 source of nutrients on the farm.
 Only then should you top up with chemical fertiliser to meet your crop requirements.

-Spreading slurry in mid-January when there is no grass growth and soil temperatures are very low is a waste of nutrients.
+Spreading slurry in mid January when there is no grass growth and soil temperatures are very low is a waste of nutrients.
 The correct time of the year to spread slurry is when grass is actually growing.
 For most soils this is when soil temperature is greater than 5-6o Celsius.
-For dry soils, this could be late January in a warm dry spring.
-For heavy or peat soils, this could be early to mid-March.
+So for dry soils, this could be late January in a warm dry spring.
+But for heavy or peat soils, this could be the early to mid-March.

-Emptying your tanks now will reduce the risk of storage issues over the winter, allowing you to optimise the value of this nutrient in Spring.
+Emptying your tanks now will reduce the risk of storage issues over the winter where storage is an issue, allowing you to optimise the value of this nutrient in Spring.

 Signpost Newsletter Subscription